 - they’ve been continuously following you from the time of an alleged offence, until the time your vehicle entered your property (called “freshly pursuing” your vehicle), or

 - it’s likely that you were about to remove, hide, destroy or dispose of the vehicle, or

-- they have a reasonable suspicion that you were about to use the vehicle to commit an offence for which you could be sent to jail.
+- they have a reasonable suspicion that you were about to use the vehicle to commit an offence for which you could be sent to prison.

 The police can only use this entry power if waiting to get a court warrant would have given you a chance to remove, hide, destroy or dispose of the vehicle or to use it to commit an imprisonable offence (see: “Losing your vehicle: Impounding and confiscation”).